mydsrt-artweb/dsrt-artweb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "✨ Feature Request"
+name: ✨ Feature Request
-about: Suggest a new feature or improvement
+about: Suggest a new feature for DSRT
-title: "[FEATURE] "
+title: "[Feature]: "
-labels: [ "✨ enhancement" ]
-assignees: ''
+labels: enhancement
 ---

-## 🎯 Problem Statement
+### Problem
-Is your feature request related to a problem?
+What problem are you trying to solve?

-## 💡 Proposed Solution
+### Proposed Solution
-A clear and concise description of what you want to happen.
+Describe the feature you’d like to see.

-## 🔄 Alternatives
+### Alternatives
-Any alternative solutions or features you’ve considered.

-## 📸 Mockups / Examples
-Add sketches, screenshots, or Figma links if available.
+Have you considered any alternatives?

+### Additional Context
+Add any other context or screenshots.